Is College Tuition Tax Deductible?

-Depending on your situation, you might be eligible to deduct all or a portion of those costs when you file your taxes.
+College isn’t cheap.
+However, depending on your situation, you might be eligible to deduct all or a portion of tuition costs when you file your taxes.
 But, because the tax code contains multiple education tax credits for higher education costs, you need to know how they work to make sure you’re maximizing your tax breaks.

 Tuition and Fees Deduction

 The tuition and fees deduction allows you to write off up to $4,000 of qualified education expenses each year.
 Tuition you pay always counts as a qualified expense as long as you’re paying it — if it’s paid by a tax-free scholarship, grant or fellowship, those costs don’t qualify for the tax deduction.
 The deduction is an adjustment to income, which means that you can claim it even if you’re not itemizing your deductions.

 However, you’re not eligible to claim the tuition and fees deduction if you’re married but you file separate tax returns, if someone else can claim you as a dependent on their tax return, your modified adjusted gross income exceeds $80,000 if you’re unmarried or $160,000 if you’re married and file a joint return, or if you claim another tuition tax credit.

 Other Student Tax Credits

 Two other tax credits you should look into are the American opportunity credit and the lifetime learning credit.
 Because you’re limited to claiming just one credit for your expenses, you need to check each credit to see which one will save you the most.
 Credits will generally save you more money because the credit reduces your tax liability, whereas a tax deduction only reduces your taxable income.